Rental Property Maintenance Management Uganda: A Landlord's Complete Guide

 Ask any Ugandan landlord what keeps them up at night and most will say the same things: late rent, difficult tenants, and maintenance.

 Of the three, maintenance is the one that most landlords feel the least control over.
 Rent collection can be systematised.
 Tenant selection can be improved with better screening.
-But maintenance — with its unpredictable timing, variable costs, and complex coordination between tenants, caretakers, and contractors — can feel fundamentally chaotic.
+Maintenance is the awkward one.
+The timing is unpredictable, the costs vary, and every job needs coordination between tenants, caretakers and contractors, so the whole thing can feel chaotic.

 Why Maintenance Management Matters More Than Most Landlords Realise